 For evaluation, given a test query image, we use cosine similarity in the common space for ranking the relevant recipes and perform im2recipe retrieval.
 The recipe2im retrieval setting is evaluated likewise.
-We adopt the test procedure from image2caption retrieval task [33], [34].
+We adopt the test procedure from image2caption retrieval task [35], [36].
 We report results on a subset of randomly selected 1,000 recipe-image pairs from the test set.
 We repeat the experiments 10 times and report the mean results.
 We report median rank (MedR), and recall rate at top K (R@K) for all the retrieval experiments.
 To clarify, R@5 in the im2recipe task represents the percentage of all the image queries where the corresponding recipe is retrieved in the top 5, hence higher is better.
 The quantitative results for im2recipe retrieval are shown in Table 3.

 Our model outperforms the CCA baselines in all measures.
-As expected, CCA over ingredient word2vec and skip-instructions perform better than CCA over word2vec trained on GoogleNews [26] and skip-thoughts vectors that are learned over a large-scale book corpus [28].
+As expected, CCA over ingredient word2vec and skip-instructions perform better than CCA over word2vec trained on GoogleNews [28] and skip-thoughts vectors that are learned over a large-scale book corpus [30].
 In 65% of all evaluated queries, our method can retrieve the correct recipe given a food image.
 The semantic regularization notably improves the quality of our embedding for im2recipe task which is quantified with the medR drop from 7.2 to 5.2 in Table 3.
 The results for recipe2im task are also similar to those in the im2recipe retrieval setting.
-Fig. 8 compares the ingredients from the original recipes (true recipes) with the retrieved recipes (coupled with their corresponding image) for different image queries.